adhxtry/portfolio/README.md

 - There are similar json files for experience, projects, etc.
 - Tweak styles in `src/index.css` and `src/themes.css` for a unique look.

+## Google Analytics

+This project can include Google Analytics at build time by setting an environment variable `VITE_GA_ID`.

+This is already configured in the GitHub Actions workflow for building and deploying the site.
+You can set the `VITE_GA_ID` variable in your repository environment variables (not secrets).

+During the build Vite will replace the `%VITE_GA_ID%` placeholder in `index.html` with the value you provide.
+The site will only load the gtag script when `VITE_GA_ID` is non-empty.

 ## 📦 Built With

 - [React](https://react.dev/)